FelixOnline/v2/content/articles/2011-2-27-ever-wanted-to-make-games.md

 subtitle: >
   Michael Cook is doing just that this week, and he’ll tell you how you can too
 date: "2011-02-27 12:58:25 +0000"

 # Attributes from Felix Online V1
 id: "903"
 old_path: /games/903/ever-wanted-to-make-games
 aliases:
  - /games/903/ever-wanted-to-make-games
+imported: true
+comments:
+ - I guess that to get the loan from banks you ought to have a firm motivation However once Ive got a credit loan because I wanted to buy a bike

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true